 In America, we are experts at sanitizing death into a cold calculation — a distant, sterile finale unsuitable for polite conversation or any conversation at all outside of closed-off hospital rooms.
 But in Stevens’ music, death is the unavoidable context of our lives.
 “Make the most of your life while it is rife, while it is light,” he charges on “The Fourth of July” before slipping into the song’s repeated refrain — one simple, immutable fact: “We’re all gonna die.”
 In his telling, this is neither morbid nor fatalistic.
 It’s a fact to grow comfortable with now, while you still can.

 Stevens’ perspective rings truer now, with all our efforts to keep death at bay failing in spectacular fashion.
-In this strange season, death is lurking everywhere — a neighbor’s handshake, a doorknob, church.
+In this strange season, death is lurking everywhere — a neighbour’s handshake, a doorknob, church.
 Paranoia and panic are obvious responses.
 But Stevens models a more human and necessary posture: “All things go.”